xrehpicx/anya/README.md

   - Search: Can search through for events since the beginning of all tracking.
 - Reminder Manager (Uses CALDAV):
   - CRUD on Reminders: Manage reminders for a user.
-- Scraper (currently disabled): Can scrape a given website for a given query.
+- Scraper (currently disabled, but still can use the shell env or code interpreter to scrape): Can scrape a given website for a given query.
 - Services Status: Can check the status of a given service.
 - Youtube Tools:
   - Summerization: Can summerize a youtube video.